3 injured in I-355 crash involving ambulance in Homer Township; SB lanes reopened

 There were no patients in the ambulance at the time of the crash.
 An investigation into the crash is ongoing.

-Shortly before 9 a.m.
-As of 8 a.m., all southbound lanes of the Veterans Memorial Tollway were reopened after a prior closure.
+Shortly before 9 a.m., all southbound lanes of the Veterans Memorial Tollway were reopened after a prior closure.

 3 injured in I-355 crash involving ambulance in Homer Township; SB lanes reopened